Tracardi/tracardi-api/docs/events/event_tracking.md

 # Event tracking

+## Core definition

+### Tracaker payload

+A tracker payload is an object that contains all the data associated with an event.
+This includes event properties, context, profile id, and session id.
+It is a comprehensive representation of the event that includes all the necessary data to understand the event.
+Tracker payload is sent to the system collector which collects data.

 ## Introduction - keeping track of events

-Sending events is a way to track customer behavior.
-Thanks to events, we can react to the customer actions and help them, e.g. in the purchasing process.
+Sending events is a way of tracking customer behavior in order to better understand and respond to their actions.
+By capturing and analyzing events, we can gain insights into how customers interact with our systems and products.
+This information can be used to identify trends, patterns, or opportunities for improvement, and can help us to more effectively support and assist customers, such as during the purchasing process.

 ## Event example

-Events consist of:
+Events consist of three main components:

-* the event name,
-* event properties, and
-* context.

-`The name` is a simple string of characters that identifies the event.
-An example event may be, for example, a `purchase of a product`, `a page scrolled to the end`, `sing-in`, etc.

-`Event properties` are additional information on the event.
-For example, when signing-in, we can send the user's login.
-When registering `purchase order` we can send product name and price.

-`Context` is additional data not necessarily related to the event, e.g. type of browser used, phone screen size, weather conditions, etc.
+1. The event type: This is a label that identifies the type of event that has occurred.
+For example, an event type might be "product purchase" or "login attempt".

+2. Event properties: These are the characteristics or attributes of the event that describe the specifics of the event itself.
+For example, an event that represents a user clicking a button might have properties such as the type of button, the location of the button, and the time at which the event occurred.

+3. Context: This refers to data that provides additional context or background information about the event.
+This data may not be directly related to the event itself, but it can provide valuable insights into the circumstances surrounding the event.
+For example, if an event represents a customer making a purchase at a store, the event context might include information about the weather conditions at the time of the purchase.

 ## Event registration

-To register an event, connect to the /track endpoint on the server where Tracardi is installed.
+To register an event with Tracardi, you will need to send a POST request to the `/track` endpoint on the server where Tracardi is installed.

 You need to write a code that will connect to the POST method to the url e.g. http://tracardi.page.com/track and send the data about event plus additional information on the source and session.